Eason940214/Eason940214.ncu.cc/Team23_112707003_PEER_REVIEW.md

 ### D2.
 What would you do differently if you did this project again?

 > *Your answer (2–4 sentences):*
+If we did this project again, we would spend the first week executing a rigorous system requirement analysis and defining clear code ownership before writing any database scripts.
+Instead of developing modules in isolation as strangers, we should have collaboratively drafted a centralized database API contract and schema specification from day one.
+This would have completely prevented the ambiguous task overlapping and integration friction we suffered from during the initial phase.
 ---

 ### D3.
 Is there anything else the markers should know about team dynamics or individual contributions?